How to Patent an Idea in 6 Steps? – A Patent Filing Tutorial

 - Secrecy: They are bounded by law to make sure confidentiality is maintained for a client.

 - A Step-by-step guide to filing an application: A lot of hassle is reduced when one knows how to file a patent quickly

 - Value for money: Investing in professional assistance is never futile.
 It saves the resources which one would have wasted if they went the DIY way.

-- Well-informed and updated: Attorneys and professionals remain at their toes to understand the effect of the changes made by patent related verdicts every now and then.
-This is a major pro which makes it easier for your patent to get issued faster.
+- Well-informed and updated: Attorneys and professionals remain at their toes to understand the effect of the changes made by patent-related verdicts every now and then.
+This is a major pro that makes it easier for your patent to get issued faster.

 Now that the search is done and you found that your idea is patentable, the next step is filing the patent application.
 Before you go ahead, it is to be noted that procuring and maintaining a patent is an expensive process.

 How much does it cost to file a patent?

 Below is a general overview of the costs to file and obtain a patent in the US.